radekg/yugabyte-db-build-infrastructure/README.md

   - `ybdb-rebuild-extensions-clang`: a shorthand command to trigger extensions build, configure for Clang,
   - `ybdb-rebuild-clang`: a shorthand command  to trigger full rebuild, configure for Clang,
   - `ybdb-tests-clang`: a shorthand command to enter a shell configured for running tests, configure for Clang.
+  - `ybdb-build-docker-clang`: a shorthand command to build YugabyteDB Docker image from the Clang build artifact.

 - GCC:
   - `ybdb-build-first-pass-gcc`: first pass build, configure for GCC,